Ian Sinclair: Government minister

 In 1965, Sinclair was appointed Minister for Social Services in the Menzies Government, replacing Hugh Roberton.
 He stood for the deputy leadership of the Country Party after the 1966 federal election, but was defeated by Doug Anthony.
-In 1968, he became Minister for Shipping and Transport in the Gorton Government.
+In 1968, he became Minister for Shipping and Transport in the Gorton government.
 When Country Party leader John McEwen retired in February 1971, Anthony was elected as his replacement and Sinclair defeated Peter Nixon for the deputy leadership.
 He was appointed Minister for Primary Industry.
 A month later, William McMahon replaced John Gorton as Liberal leader and prime minister.
 McMahon wanted Sinclair to become Minister for Foreign Affairs, but for various reasons had to keep him in the primary industry portfolio and appoint Les Bury as foreign minister instead.
 Sinclair did later serve as acting foreign minister in Bury's absence.

 In 1973, Sinclair was one of the six Country MPs to vote in favour of John Gorton's motion calling for the decriminalisation of homosexuality.
-After spending the three years of the Whitlam Labor government in opposition, he again became Minister for Primary Industry in 1975, in the Fraser Government.
+After spending the three years of the Whitlam Labor government in opposition, he again became Minister for Primary Industry in 1975, in the Fraser government.
 In 1977, Sinclair was appointed to the Privy Council of the United Kingdom.

+Finnane Report and aftermath

 In 1978, New South Wales Attorney-General Frank Walker appointed Michael Finnane to inquire into the financial dealings of Sinclair's father George, who had died in January 1976.
 The Finnane Report, which was tabled in the Parliament of New South Wales on 27 September 1979, alleged that Ian Sinclair had improperly loaned himself money from companies he controlled, attempted to conceal the loans, and forged his father's signature on company returns.
 As a result, Sinclair resigned from the ministry.
 His supporters criticised the report on several grounds, including that the inquiry was conducted in secret, that its release prejudiced Sinclair's right to a fair trial, and that it was politically biased as both Walker and Finnane were members of the ALP.

 In April 1980, Sinclair was charged with nine counts of fraud, relating to forging, uttering, and making false statements on company returns.
 He was found not guilty on all charges on 15 August 1980, following a 23-day trial in the District Court of New South Wales.

 Sinclair returned to the ministry in August 1980 as Minister for Special Trade Representations.
 After the 1980 election he was made Minister for Communications.
 He was finally made Minister for Defence in May 1982, holding the position until the government's defeat at the 1983 election.